DarraghReid/eden/README.md

 ## Features
 #### Home Page

-The Home Page is where the user is introduced to the site an takes up 100vh.
+The Home Page is where the user is introduced to the site and takes up 100vh.
-* The Home Page includes a responsive Bootstrap navbar disaplying the logo as well as links to the two sections of the site.
+* The Home Page includes a responsive Bootstrap navbar displaying the logo as well as links to the two sections of the site.
 These links collapse into a dropdown button on smaller screens.
 The button that is seen on smaller screens is represented by a fontawesome icon, as the original button was having trouble displaying.

     These links, along with all clickable links throughout the site, highlight upon hover.

 * The main feature of the Home Page is the background image of a garden that gradually builds itself on page load.
 The scene is comprised of multiple good resolution images.
 Therefore, when the site is first loaded (without cache), the images may not have fully loaded by the time they are brought onto the screen.
-However, this transition effect is seemless upon further reloads.
+However, this transition effect is seamless upon further reloads.

     The self-building image of a garden was designed with user intuition in mind.
 The user should immediately understand the purpose of the site upon seeing it.
 It is designed to be an exciting introduction to the Eden site.

     The garden scene is also responsive.
 The images change change in size and position depending on the screen size.
-On particularlysmall screens, the tree is replaced with a bush.
+On particularly small screens, the tree is replaced with a bush.

     NOTE:
     * Each image in the garden scene has a different CSS transition period.
 Therefore, when resizing in Dev Tools, allow a few seconds for each image to transition to its appropriate size and position.